inanna-malick/merkle-schemes/README.md

 .hgit
 |-- state
 `-- store
-bash:/repo# cat .hgit/state
+bash:/repo# cat .hgit/state.json
-{"branches":{"default":"xqgnewjrafBb"},"currentBranch":"default"}
+{"branches":{"default":"z"},"currentBranch":"default"}
 ```

 `hgit init` creates a `.hgit` directory with a `store` subdir that will be used to store various hash-identified objects (commits, dir trees, file blobs, etc) and a `state` file used to track repo state, which consists of the current branch and a map of branch names to commit pointers.

-Repos start with the 'default' branch, which is initialized as pointer to the null commit ("xqgnewjrafBb" is a pointer to the null commit)
+Repos start with the 'default' branch, which is initialized as pointer to the null commit ("z" (or zero) is used as a pointer to the null commit)

--- TODO: replace with '0'/'z'
--- TODO: state -> state.json
--- TODO: prev  -> parents

 Ok, cool.
 Let's add some files to the repo.